erik-h/records/README.md

 ### Additional Documents

-Documents containing questions regarding the design of the project, along with a specification of a real back end REST API are located at `documents/`.
+Documents containing questions regarding the design of the project, along with a specification for a real back end REST API are located at `documents/`.